 Testing of residues from incineration of municipal solid waste

 4 Science Report Testing of residues from incineration of municipal solid waste Executive Summary The Environment Agency for England and Wales (EA) started a project in 2001 to consider the potential impact of the Council Directive on the Landfill of Waste 1999/31/EEC (LFD) on the quality of leachate produced in future UK landfills.
-Municipal Solid Waste (MSW) Incineration (Incineration Phosphorus can be extracted in viable quantities from fly ash, a by-product created when municipal solid waste is burnt in incinerators, according to research conducted in Sweden.
-Sufficient phosphorus could be recovered from the country’s incinerators to meet 30% of the Swedish annual demand for mineral fertilisers, say the researchers.
+Incineration Solid Waste Management - Seminar Topics Incineration is a high-quality treatment for Municipal Solid Waste (MSW), very useful in big or crowded cities, because it reduces the quantity and volume of waste to be land filled.
+It can be localised in an urbanised zone, and offers the opportunity of recovering energy.

 Municipal Solid Waste Incinerator Design: Basic Principles